-This type of coverage is still relatively new; we understand from the carriers that large, publicly traded companies are buying a substantial number of policies; many call the market 'saturated'.
-This makes sense to us - board members have a significant say in their coverage.
-And, rightfully so, as they should not have to worry about the coverage they thought they had, and if it will pay as they originally thought.
+We understand from the insurers that large, publicly traded companies are buying a substantial number of policies; many call the market "saturated."
+This makes sense to us-board members have a significant say in their coverage-and rightfully so, as they should not have to worry about the coverage they thought they had and whether it will pay as they originally thought.
 A properly covered director is more likely to make the hard decisions, knowing they are protected.

-Side A is mostly a large, publicly-traded company market, so far.
+Side A is mostly a large, publicly traded company market so far.
 Not-for-profits and private companies are not yet pursuing Side A coverages in volume.
 We suspect that this will remain so, with the exception of large not-for-profits, which may eventually decide (or have their trustees decide for them) that Side A coverage is a risk they want to be sure is adequately covered.
-The soft commercial lines insurance market had allowed the addition of this coverage (and/or higher limits
+The soft commercial lines insurance market had allowed the addition of this coverage (and/or higher limits of D&O) as insurance budgets were under less price pressure.
+We suspect that lower rates were also making the purchase of coverage more widespread.